Chip charge: Chinese phone, car, home appliance companies join semiconductor rush

 Even appliance makers have launched their own chip divisions.

-Air conditioner makers Midea Group Co Ltd and Gree Electric Appliances of Zhuhai, as well as microwave manufacturer Galanz and refrigerator maker Haier Smart Home Co have R&D units for chips and in some cases have already placed them in products.
+Air conditioner makers Midea Group and Gree Electric Appliances of Zhuhai, as well as microwave manufacturer Galanz and refrigerator maker Haier Smart Home have R&D units for chips and in some cases have already placed them in products.

 More so than the tech companies, appliance makers can benefit by designing their own chips as they rely on comparatively more mature technology, which can both reduce purchase costs and keep their supply chain localised.